top of page

 A Community-Driven Process

-Valuable feedback to open-ended questions was also collected from respondents, such as what they feel should be a focus of the district and Board of Education when building a school.
+Valuable feedback to open-ended questions was also collected from respondents, such as what they feel should be a focus of the district and the DCSD School Board when building a school.

 WE WANT TO HEAR FROM YOU!